Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (6-4) will take the mound for the Cubs, his 15th start of the season.
+- The Cubs will hand the ball to Marcus Stroman (8-4) for his 16th start of the season.

-- Smyly will look to finish five or more innings for the fourth start in a row.
+- Stroman has pitched five or more innings in six straight games and will look to extend that streak.

-- He has one appearance this season with zero earned runs allowed out of his 14 chances this season.
+- He has finished five appearances without allowing an earned run in 15 chances this season.

 |Opponent